Synerty/peek-mobile-theme/docs/page_navigation/page_navigation.rst

 Page Navigation
 ===============

 Page Navigation is dynamic and exists if required by the plugin.
+The contents of the Page Navigation is constructed from the plugin.

 The Page Navigation is located below the :ref:`title_bar`, above the page.

 The buttons remain a fixed size throughout a responsive lifecycle.
+The buttons are sized around the text they contain.

 .. note:: The buttons require a different theme to the :ref:`title_bar`.